 Step 10: Choose Your Antara Modules Settings

-The Antara Framework is Komodo’s flexible, end-to-end framework for simple and efficient blockchain development.
+The Antara Framework is Komodo’s flexible, end-to-end framework for custom blockchain development.
 The first layer of the Antara Framework is the Smart Chain layer.
 The second layer is the Antara Module layer.

 Antara Modules are optional, Turing complete plug-ins that come standard with all Smart Chains.
-In fact, the Antara Module library comes with a number of powerful options— tokens, oracles, stablecoins, instant micropayment channels, trustless price feeds, and much more.
+In fact, the Antara Module library comes with a number of powerful options— tokens, trustless oracles, stablecoins, instant micropayment channels, a quantum-secured blockchain module, and much more.